 Note: All supplemental forms must be complete with the physician’s signatures and all medications must be signed off by a physician 20 days prior to the start of a session in order for a camper to attend.

 This is residential respite care with weekend and week-long special needs camping programs, throughout the year.
 They offer outdoor experiences with an innovative program that emphasizes learning and independent living skills.
 Sessions are 3, 5, or 7 days in length.
 There are programs for ages 5-16 and 16+.
 The staffing ratio can be provided as 1:1, 2:1, and 3:1.

 Contact: 408-243-7861; www.viaservices.org

 Offices in Santa Clara, CA

-Waves of Impact introduces people with special challenges the thrill of riding waves.
+Waves of Impact introduces people with special challenges to the thrill of riding waves.
 The surfing and beach experience is for the entire family.
-They are 100% volunteer oriented.
+They are 100% volunteer-oriented.
 Surf camps are provided at no cost to the participants.

 Dates: August 17 (Santa Cruz); October 5 (Oceanside).